A grammar lesson

 An actual Berliner would say, in proper German, "Ich bin Berliner."
-But that wouldn't have been the correct phrase for Kennedy to use.
-The indefinite article "ein" is required, Eichhoff explained, to express a metaphorical identification between subject and predicate.
-Otherwise, the speaker could be taken to say he is literally a citizen of Berlin, which was not Kennedy's intention.
+But that wouldn't have been the right phrase for Kennedy to use.
+The addition of the indefinite article "ein" is required, explains Eichhoff, to express a metaphorical identification between subject and predicate, otherwise the speaker could be taken to say he is literally a citizen of Berlin, which was obviously not Kennedy's intention.

 So, while the proper way for a Berlin resident to say "I am a Berliner" is "Ich bin Berliner," the proper way for a non-resident to say he's a Berliner in spirit is precisely what Kennedy said: "Ich bin ein Berliner."
 In spite of the fact that it can also be the correct way to say "I am a jelly donut," no adult German speaker could possibly have misunderstood Kennedy's meaning in context, or regarded it as a mistake.